Published: June 2017

 This page was reviewed but not written by the grant investigator.
 ACE staff also reviewed this page prior to publication.

-The Open Philanthropy Project awarded a grant of $500,000 over two years to Animal Charity Evaluators (ACE).
+The Open Philanthropy Project recommended a grant of $500,000 over two years to Animal Charity Evaluators (ACE).
 ACE is an organization in the effective altruism (EA) community that does research to identify the most effective animal welfare charities and recommend them to donors.
 Our grant is intended to help ACE scale up and address what we view as some of its current shortcomings.

 This grant falls within our work on farm animal welfare, one of our focus areas within U.S. policy.